 The SRCOP applicable under the Emergency Basis of tax will increase from €679 to €708 per week, from €1,358 to €1,416 per fortnight and from €2,942 to €3,067 per month.

 Personal Tax Credits

-The following changes to tax credits will apply for 2021:
+The following changes to tax credits will apply:

 Earned Income Tax Credit

 The Earned Income tax credit will be increased by €50 from €1,650 to €1,700.